Filip Filković: Music

 Filkovic is involved in music production of Kunstterrorist Audio Noize, sound division from Kunstterrorist Organisation.
 The first EP by the band should be (according to Myspace profile) be released in the first quarter of 2008.
 As Cold War Atomic Orchestra, Filkovic is producing (as mentioned on the official Myspace profile) high-end novelty orchestral and electronic music.
 Both bands are signed to anti-label company "Death To Music" founded by James Fogarty.
 In 2009, Filkovic had set up Cellular Control to promote his latest musical experiment.
-The music can be listened to at his official SoundCloud page.